frapplecat/songbirb/README.md

 * **Freeconvert.com** - to compress mp4
 * **Ezgif.com**- to convert compressed mp4 to gif for README
 * **Record It Pro** - for screen-capturing video and converting mp4 to gif
+* **GitHub Wiki TOC generator** - for generating README Table og Contents

 <br>
 <br>
 <br>

 # **MANUAL TESTING**
-* I manually tested each link in different browsers and at different sizes.
+* I manually tested each button in different browsers and at different sizes.
 * I checked responsiveness using web dev tools in Chrome and Firefox.
 I manually resized each page to check flow and behaviour.
 I also viewed the site at various sizes: desktops to mobiles.
-* I also used https://responsivedesignchecker.com to check the website performance on a range of devices.
+* I also used **[Responsive Design Checker](https://responsivedesignchecker.com)** to check the website performance on a range of devices.
 * I used the W3C Spell Checker to check website spelling.

 <br>